Packed-Ensembles for Efficient Uncertainty Estimation: Packed-Ensembles

-In this paper, we propose a simple way of designing efficient ensemble convolutional layers using grouped convolutions.
-To take advantage of the parallelization capabilities of GPUs in training and inference, we replace the sequential training architecture, \textbf{(a)} on Figure \ref{fig:equivalentArchitectures}, by the parallel implementations \textbf{(b)} and \textbf{(c)}.
-Figure \ref{fig:equivalentArchitectures} summarizes different equivalent architectures for a simple ensemble of $M=3$ DNNs with 3 convolutional layers and a final dense layer (equivalent to a $1\times1$ convolution) with $\alpha=\gamma=1$.
+We introduce a simple way of designing efficient ensemble convolutional layers using grouped convolutions.
+To take advantage of the parallelization capabilities of GPUs in training and inference, we replace the sequential training architecture, \textbf{(a)} in Figure \ref{fig:equivalentArchitectures}, with the parallel implementations \textbf{(b)} and \textbf{(c)}.
+Figure \ref{fig:equivalentArchitectures} summarizes different equivalent architectures for a simple ensemble of $M=3$ DNNs with three convolutional layers and a final dense layer (equivalent to a $1\times1$ convolution) with $\alpha=\gamma=1$.

-In \textbf{(b)}, we propose to stack the feature maps on the channel dimension (denoted as the "rearrange"\footnote{See \url{https://einops.rocks/api/rearrange/}} operation).
-This yields a feature map $\vh^j$, of size $M \times C_i \times H_j \times W_j$ regrouped by batches of size only $\frac{B}{M}$, with $B$ the batch size of the ensemble.
-One solution to keep the same batch size is to repeat the batch $M$ times so that its size is equal to $B$ after the rearrangement.
-Using convolutions with $M$ groups and $\gamma$ subgroups per subnetworks, each feature map is convoluted separately by each subnetworks and yields its own independent output.
-Grouped convolutions are propagated until the end to ensure that gradients stay independent between sub-neural networks.
-Other operations such as Batch Normalization \citep{ioffe2015batch} can be applied directly as long as they can be grouped or have independent actions on each channel.
-Figure \ref{fig:mask_M} illustrates the mask used to code Packed-Ensembles in the case where $M=2$.
+In \textbf{(b)}, we stack the feature maps on the channel dimension (denoted as the \texttt{rearrange} operation).\footnote{See \url{https://einops.rocks/api/rearrange/}} This yields a feature map $\vh^j$, of size $M \times C_j \times H_j \times W_j$ regrouped by batches of size only $\frac{B}{M}$, with $B$ the batch size of the ensemble.
+One solution to keep the same batch size is to repeat the batch $M$ times so that its size equals $B$ after the rearrangement.
+Using convolutions with $M$ groups and $\gamma$ subgroups per subnetwork, each feature map is convoluted separately by each subnetwork and yields its own independent output.
+Grouped convolutions are propagated until the end to ensure that gradients stay independent between subnetworks.
+Other operations, such as Batch Normalization~\citep{ioffe2015batch}, can be applied directly as long as they can be grouped or have independent actions on each channel.
+Figure~\ref{fig:mask_M} illustrates the mask used to code Packed-Ensembles in the case where $M=2$.
 Similarly, Figure \ref{fig:mask_M_gamma} shows the mask with $M=2$ and $\gamma=2$.

 Finally, \textbf{(b)} and \textbf{(c)} are also equivalent.
-It is indeed possible to replace the "rearrange" operation and the first grouped convolution by a standard convolution if the same images are to be provided at the same time to all the subnetworks.
-We confirm in the Appendix \ref{section:stochasticity} that this procedure is not detrimental to the performance of the ensemble and we take advantage from this property to provide this final optimization and simplification.
-Figure \ref{fig:mask_M_gamma} shows the mask used to code Packed-Ensembles in the case where $M=2$ and $\gamma=2$.
+It is indeed possible to replace the \texttt{rearrange} operation and the first grouped convolution with a standard convolution if the same images are to be provided simultaneously to all the subnetworks.
+We confirm in Appendix~\ref{section:stochasticity} that this procedure is not detrimental to the ensemble's performance, and we take advantage of this property to provide this final optimization and simplification.